JiaweiZhuang/xESMF/doc/limitations.rst

 Irregular meshes
 ----------------

-xESMF supports quadrilateral grids and has limited support of triangular or hexagonal meshes.
-Meshes are implemented in xESMF through the lists of shapely polygons.

 ESMPy is actually able to deal with general irregular meshes (`example <http://www.earthsystemmodeling.org/esmf_releases/ last_built/esmpy_doc/html/examples.html#create-a-5-element-mesh>`_), but designing an elegant front-end for that is very challenging.
 Plain 2D arrays cannot describe irregular meshes.
-There needs to be additional information for connectivitity, as suggested by `UGRID Conventions <http://ugrid-conventions.github.io/ugrid-conventions/>`_.
+There needs to be additional information for connectivity, as suggested by `UGRID Conventions <http://ugrid-conventions.github.io/ugrid-conventions/>`_.

+xESMF supports quadrilateral grids and has limited support of triangular or hexagonal meshes. xESMF also supports complex polygonal meshes, but only in the context of regional averaging.

 xarray's data model, although powerful, can only describe quadrilateral grids (including multi-tile quadrilateral grids like the cubed-sphere).
-If there is an elegant data model in Python for irregular meshes, more elegant than the list of polygons approach, interfacing that with ESMPy should not be super difficult.
+If there is an elegant data model in Python for irregular meshes, interfacing with ESMPy should not be very difficult.
+Pull requests along these lines are welcome.

 Vector regridding